How I Went From 0 to 1,012 Blog Subscribers in 101 Days

 If you can find a topic you could die for, you’re on the right track.
-What if someone had a gun to your head and you had to choose one topic to write about for the next few years?
-What would you choose?
+If someone had a gun to your head and you had to choose one topic to write about for the next few years, what would you choose?

 1. Finding My Passion

 I wasn’t always clear about my passion.
-Earlier in 2009 I had thought about the idea of starting a blog about health, self-improvement and money.
-I jotted down some thoughts and notes, but it never felt right, so I never took action.
+Earlier in 2009, I wanted to start a blog about health, personal development, and money.
+I jotted down some ideas, but I succumbed to my own excuses and never took action.

-When the end of 2009 came, I had already built up a nice income stream that could keep me alive while I was learning how to blog.
-I realized that building any kind of income would take a long time.
+When the end of 2009 came, I had already built up a solid income stream from my websites that could keep me alive while I was learning how to blog.
+I realized that building any kind of income online would take a long time.
 I was okay with that, because I was going to write on a topic I was passionate about.

 I was also very interested in natural health, but I knew I had to pick one main topic to be successful.
 I could always build a blog around natural health later on.
 I hesitated for a while, until one morning I had a dream that basically sent me the message “don’t wait, start NOW!”